-Tecumseh was born in an Indian village in present-day Ohio and early on witnessed the devastation wrought on tribal lands by white settlers.
+Tecumseh was born in an village in present-day Ohio and early on witnessed the devastation wrought on tribal lands by white settlers.
 He fought against U.S. forces in the American Revolution and later raided white settlements, often in conjunction with other tribes.
 He became a great orator and a leader of intertribal councils.
-He traveled widely, attempting to organize a united Indian front against the United States.
-When the War of 1812 erupted, he joined the British, and with a large Indian force he marched on U.S.-held Fort Detroit with British General Isaac Brock.
-In August 1812, the fort surrendered without a fight when it saw the British and Indian show of force.
+He traveled widely, attempting to organize a united Native front against the United States.
+When the War of 1812 erupted, he joined the British, and with a large force he marched on U.S.-held Fort Detroit with British General Isaac Brock.
+In August 1812, the fort surrendered without a fight when it saw the British and Native show of force.

 The battle gave control of the western theater to the United States in the War of 1812.
-Tecumseh’s death marked the end of Indian resistance east of the Mississippi River, and soon after most of the depleted tribes were forced west.
+Tecumseh’s death marked the end of Native resistance east of the Mississippi River, and soon after most of the depleted tribes were forced west.